-It’s easy just call 1 (888) 443-8424 for a FREE 45 minutes hair restoration consultation with Dr. Sean Behnam himself.
-You will also meet Marc, a prior patient of Dr. Sean.
+You will receive a 45-minute hair restoration consultation with Dr. Sean Behnam himself.
+You will also meet Steven, a prior patient of Dr. Sean.
 You can look at his hair and feel how natural it is.
 Please read below for the different components of the consultation.
-Please also view our hair transplant pictures for men and women.

 With over 2,000 procedures under his belt, Dr. Sean Behnam is an expert in Los Angeles in the field of hair transplant.
 He has dedicated his career to the highest quality hair restoration which is also affordable.